-Six organizations – Integrate Health (previously Hope Through Health), Last Mile Health, Living Goods, Muso, Partners In Health, and Possible – have developed high-impact CHW programs with governments and communities across the globe.
+As part of the Community Health Impact Coalition, six organizations – Integrate Health (previously Hope Through Health), Last Mile Health, Living Goods, Muso, Partners In Health, and Possible – have developed high-impact CHW programs with governments and communities across the globe.
 Understanding that several operational questions are unresolved by current academic evidence, they have come together to create a report identifying insights from their implementation experience.

 The report was developed under the premise that enabling the development and implementation of high-performing CHW programs requires that design principles and operational guidelines be approached not as a universal “one-size-fits- all” prototype, but as a series of flexible tools.
 As a result, the document shares not simply how implementers have solved various delivery challenges, but the ways in which their environments have shaped their responses.

 The comparison of the operational practice of these organizations has revealed several areas of alignment.
 The six implementing organizations have attempted to summarize these areas in a series of design principles that, in their experience, drive programmatic quality and are debated or not commonly found in programs across the globe.